In brief

 Patients are generally capable of consenting to treatment if they are able to understand information relevant to making a decision, as well as the reasonably foreseeable consequences of making that decision.

 However, capacity is always time and context specific.
 It should be re-evaluated any time a patient’s health changes and reconsidered with every new proposed treatment.
-Physicians cannot assume that a finding of capacity in relation to one treatment can carry over to a different treatment.
+You cannot assume that a finding of capacity in relation to one treatment can carry over to a different treatment.
 Capacity must always be determined based on the facts and circumstances of each case.

 New treatment prompts reassessment of capacity